 This chapter describes asset descriptor files and coding them.
-The CSEE Developer's Tag Reference includes a chapter that describes all of the AssetMaker tags.
+The Content Server Tag Reference includes a chapter that describes all of the AssetMaker tags.

 2. Upload the file.

 When you upload the asset descriptor file, AssetMaker creates a row in the AssetType table and copies the asset descriptor file to that row.